Tea with Milk (1 Teacup (6 Fl Oz)) and Rice Idli (Hommade) (1 Serving)

 Add Protein

-Include a source of protein in your meal, such as a side of Greek yogurt or cottage cheese.
-Protein can help moderate glucose spikes.
+Include a source of protein, such as a side of Greek yogurt or a handful of nuts, to your meal to help stabilize blood sugar levels.

 Stay Hydrated